 In 1999, the Vermont Public Service Board, based on recommendations of the Department of Public Service and a settlement with Vermont utilities, created the nation's first statewide efficiency utility (EEU).
 Efficiency Vermont was established as the statewide EEU, administered by the Vermont Energy Investment Corporation (VEIC), under a contract with the Public Service Board.
 Burlington Electric Department is also designated as the EEU for its service territory.
 The EEUs’ purpose is to support targeted energy efficiency programs that reduce the electricity usage of businesses and individuals.
 The programs the EEU provides were formerly the responsibility of individual utilities.
 In 2010, the regulatory model for the EEUs was modified to an "order of appointment" to more closely resemble the regulation of distribution utilities.
 For more information on historical proceedings related to the EEUs, visit the Board's energy efficiency web page.

 To address the particular needs of Vermont's smaller publicly owned utilities, the Vermont Public Power Supply (VPPSA) was created by Vermont law to pool resources and obtain economies of scale for operations, planning, financing, wholesale power transactions, and other aspects of the utility business.
 VPPSA also has authority to buy and sell wholesale power and to issue tax-free debt on behalf of municipal and cooperative utilities in Vermont.
 Its membership includes 12 of the state’s 14 municipal utilities.

-The Vermont Public Service Board (PSB) is a quasi-judicial board that supervises the rates, quality of service, and overall financial management of Vermont's public utilities: cable television, electric, gas, telecommunications, water and large wastewater companies.
+The Vermont Public Utility Commission (PUC) is a quasi-judicial board that supervises the rates, quality of service, and overall financial management of Vermont's public utilities: cable television, electric, gas, telecommunications, water and large wastewater companies.

 Vermont Department of Public Service